Work is continuing to progress well on the M6 smart motorway project between junctions 16 (Crewe) and 19 (Knutsford).

 The information stand is marked by a pop up Highways England banner and is located just inside the main library area.
-We will be keeping this stand updated with relevant information on the project as work progresses.
+The new summer edition of the project newsletter is now available at both libraries.

 Why we need this scheme